thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-add.md

     ![]({{ site.baseurl }}/images/create-connection.png "column add bar")

-   Once the connection is added, the "Connection created" screen appears.
-From there, you can do any of the following:
-   - Search your external database, by clicking **Search now**.
+   Once the connection is added, you can search your Snowflake database right away by clicking **Search now**.

-   No matter which option you choose here, you can do any of them at any time later.

    Your new connection appears on the **Data** > **Connections** page.
 You can click the name of your connection to view the tables and columns in your connection.